orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 ### Loading the database

-To start, you'll do a couple of things to enhance our current code and tidy up.
-We will also scaffold out some functions to be filled in later.
+Now you'll enable the ability for users to read, create, update, and delete thier sheet music from the catalog.

-Update your `NewPiecePlease class` handler, adding **one line** at the bottom of the IPFS `ready` handler. and then run this code:
+Update your `NewPiecePlease class` handler, adding **one line** at the bottom of the IPFS `ready` handler:

 ```diff
   _init() {